iRemotech

 • device credibility matters a lot,

-• you want a real-device model without building a local iPhone farm,
+• a real-device model is needed without building a local iPhone farm, and

-• your team is optimizing for convenience and throughput rather than the highest-trust device model.
+• the team is optimizing for convenience and throughput rather than the highest-trust device model.

 Is your real problem browser isolation, Android access, or high-trust iPhone infrastructure?

-That is the question many buyers skip.
-But it is the one that prevents buying the wrong category.
+That is the question teams often skip, even though it is the one that prevents category mismatch.

 They compare the platforms as if they were the same product with different pricing.